Music of Brazil: Brazilian electronic music

 Electronic music in Brazil started in the 1980s, when the genre of music was getting popular in the world.
 The first event involving the genre of music in Brazil was in 1988 in São Paulo, with DJ Mau Mau.
 In the 1990s, the genre was getting bigger in Brazil and world, some of the most famous disk jockeys were DJ Marky and DJ Patife.
 In the 2000s, dubstep started getting famous in Brazil.
 Brazil has a lot of famous electronic music musicians, like Alok, Kasino, and Vintage Culture.

-Brazilian phonk

-Brazilian phonk is a subgenre of phonk that combines elements of funk carioca and drift phonk, creating a distinct and aggressive sound, with lyrics that address topics such as violence, drugs, sex and ostentation.
-Both VanMilli and MC Binn are two of the heavy-hitters in the genre.
-The term “Brazilian phonk” was popularized by the Norwegian producer William Rød, better known as Slowboy.

 B-Pop

+Rita Lee, after her successful stint in rock in the 70s, became the first pop superstar in Brazil.

 B-pop (short for the English Brazilian pop) or Brazilian pop music is a musical genre originating in Brazil, sung in Portuguese and sometimes English.
 The term B-pop first appeared in the Brazilian press to refer to groups such as Champs, one of the B-pop groups that was inspired by K-pop (Korean pop music).